Is Durban Safe? 6 Areas to Avoid in This South African City

 2. Phinda

 Phinda is the most well-known and prestigious private game reserve near Durban.
-Staying in one of the six luxury lodges is an experience in itself – understated elegance and fine dining is the game.
+Staying in one of the six luxury lodges is an experience – understated elegance and fine dining is the game.

-Phinda prides itself on the quality of the guiding and a safari here is not only exciting but also hugely educational.
+Phinda prides itself on the quality of the guiding, and a safari here is exciting and hugely educational.

 3. uMkhuze Game Reserve